const-ae/diffgeo/README.md

 radius.
 The injectivity radius is furthest we can go along a manifold and still guarantee that $\log(p, \exp_p(v))$ returns the original tangent vector $v$.
-The concept is clearest for a 1-Sphere (aka a circle): if we go further than 180° ($pi$ radians), we end up at a point for which there exist a shorter path to the starting point than the original direction.
+The concept is clearest for a 1-Sphere (aka a circle): if we go further than 180° ($\pi$ radians), we end up at a point for which there exist a shorter path to the starting point than the original direction.

 ``` r
 # Create a random vector with two elements on a circle